rawiriblundell/heirloom/README.md

 ## Manually compiling
 ### Requirements
 These were built on a Debian 8.1 64 bit VM that was already in use for `fpm`, so it had packages already that may be pre-requisites.
-I'm going to guess `build-essential` is one of them, the others listed here had to be installed specifically for compiling heirloom:
+I'm going to guess `build-essential` is one of them, the others listed here had to be installed specifically for compiling `heirloom`:

 * `build-essential`
 * `libncurses5-dev`